pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0134.md

  }
 ```

-!> [note]: You must provide a default value when using a persistence stategy.
+!> [note]: You must provide a default value when using a persistence strategy.
 It is only used upon first access of the state and when there is no previously saved state (for example, the first launch of the app).

 That's all it takes.
 Now any part of the application can instantly access this state by using
 the same `@Shared` configuration, and it does not even need to be explicitly passed in from the